amazon-archives/sql-jdbc/docs/tableau.md

 ### Prepare data

-* Select a single table by double clicking or dragging the required table to the canvas.
+* Select a single table by double-clicking or dragging the required table to the canvas.
 * To add data from two or more tables:
   1. Double click or drag tables to canvas.
-  2. Select desired type of join operation.
-Tableau supports inner join, right join, left join, full outer join.
+  2. Select the desired type of join operation.
+Tableau supports inner join, right join, left join and full outer join.
   3. Select columns for join.
-(For meaningfful result, type of column should be same.)
+(For meaningful result, type of column should be the same.)

 ![Image of Tableau Database](img/tableau_database.PNG)